Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 ## Dense surface-map render compare

-In addition to the source-pixel and sampled WCS checks above, the validator includes a separate dense rendered surface-map comparison for the tested `CAR`/`CEA` files.
+In addition to the source-pixel and sampled WCS checks above, the Python validator includes a separate dense rendered surface-map comparison for the tested `CAR`/`CEA` files.
 This mode evaluates the simulated JHV sampling path and the Astropy reference on a longitude/latitude render grid at `4x` the source-map